 The patriotic bunting that festoons the porch railings of historic homes on the 4th of July always seems so old-timey and charming that when I saw all this red, white, and blue glory at Hobby Lobby, I knew that it would be coming home with me.
-Unfortunately, I do not have a historic home, but I could envision these swags of Americana hanging on the railing around my back deck, providing a perfect backdrop for an Old-Fashioned 4th of July Tablescape.
+Unfortunately, I do not have a historic home.
+Still, I could envision these swags of Americana hanging on the railing around my back deck, providing a perfect backdrop for an Old-Fashioned 4th of July Tablescape.

-My plain red napkins were not cutting it, so I decided to zhush them up by displaying them in patriotic rosette napkin rings that I made using craft paper, plastic shower curtain rings, and you guessed it — more ribbon.
+My plain red napkins were not cutting it, so I decided to zhush them up by displaying them in patriotic rosette napkin rings that I made using craft paper, plastic shower curtain rings, and, you guessed it — more ribbon.

 Patriotic Rosette Napkins Ring

 12″ x 12″ patterned scrapbook paper

 8 1/2″ x 11″ red, white, and blue scrapbook paper

 Hot glue gun